pr0kary0te/SARSmarkers/README.md

 Also added the ability to specifiy priority variants which must be included in the SNP panel or must not be used.
 These are specified in the file priority_variants.txt.
 In the current example file, variants which must be included (some SNPs in the S gene) are flagged 1, those that must not are -1 (these were known non-fixed mutations) and those which could be included are marked as zero.
 The script generates a pseudo-sequence for each variant in column 1 based on the wuhan reference (wuhan_hu-1.fa - included).
 If the priority_variants.txt file is present, this will be used, so delete the file if you don't want to use this feature.
 ######

 This is a pipeline written in PERL to produce a minimal set of SNP markers capable of discriminating circulating lineages of SARS-CoV-2.
 It could equally be applied to a sequence alignent of any other organism but has only been tested with ~40,000 accessions of SARS-CoV-2 (~30 kilobases) and may not scale well to larger datasets.
+See https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243185 for details of SARS genotyping by RT-PACE PCR

 To run:
 1) Download all of the PERL scripts in this repositary along with the example alignment and metadata files into a single directory.